-Brown rice Flour ~ is best grain size for gluten free baking.
+Brown Rice Flour ~ is best grain size for gluten free baking.
 Using in your favourite cake recipes or adding some in your bread recipes is a good choice.

 Buckwheat Flour ~ Using this flour in small amounts about 10% per recipes is a best mix.
 I love making buckwheat pancakes or adding some to pizza crust and bread.
 Because buckwheat flour is highly nutritious it is a good way to add more nutrition to your diet.

-Chickpea Flour ~ is high in protein and has high nutritional properties.
+Chickpea Flour or Garbanzo flour ~ is high in protein and has high nutritional properties.
 Chickpea flour is excellent in crackers, pizza crusts, and breads.
 It can also be used to thicken soups, sauces, or gravies.
 Use about 25% of chick pea flour in your baking to increase protein and fiber.
 Chick pea flour has low glycemic index.